gvsurenderreddy/TrustfileTestConnector/TrustfileAPI.md

 #### POST /v2/orders?Company2TFToken=:Company2TFToken
 - Orders are created or updated if they already exist.
 - Send sale or refund
-- include shipping costs/tax optionally
 - Addresses are used to source the jurisdictions involved in the sale.
-- Defaults are used for Shipping or Origin Address if none provided or the address is invalid.
+- Defaults are used for Origin Address if none provided or the address is invalid.
 - Maximum of 1000 orders may be posted at one time.
 - Orders must be posted in sequential order, otherwise the /orders/last will not be a reliable way to know what Trustfile knows about.
 - Required fields include: orderId, orderDate, shippingState, shippingZip, shippingTax, shipping, salesTax, quantity, refund.